Autologous Stem Cell Transplant or Bone Marrow Transplant

-This can vary greatly from person to person, depending on what has happened over the past few weeks.
+This can vary greatly, depending on what has happened over the past few weeks.
 It can take people weeks, months, or even a year to feel like their "old self" again.
 Some patients report having no appetite, or food tasting like metal, for months after the transplant.
-This can be a hard time, as family and friends may assume that the person is "better" since they are home and the transplant is over.
-They may expect the person to be back at work, to return to school, or to run a household.
-The patient should resume normal activities slowly and add on jobs or duties every couple of days.
+This can be a hard time, as family and friends may assume that the person is "better" since they are home, and the transplant is over.
+They may expect you to be back at work, to return to school, or to run a household.
+You should resume normal activities slowly and add on jobs or duties every couple of days.

 Resources for More Information